fsvreddit/automodmail/redditWiki.md

         Sorry, but {{subreddit}} is temporarily closed.
 We expect to reopen at 9am GMT on Monday and aren't accepting requests to join in the meantime.
     archive: true

+## As an enabler for mod macros

+You can use the is_reply and is_moderator functions to enable mod macros.
+For example:

+    ---
+    is_reply: true
+    body: "$$karma"
+    author:
+        is_moderator: true
+    reply: "Your karma is too low.
+Learn [here](url) how to raise it."
+    archive: true

+For this kind of functionality, I recommend that the messages that would trigger these are sent as private moderator notes.

+## To automate approvals to private subreddits

+You could use sets of rules that work together to automate approving users into a private subreddit.

+    ---
+    author:
+        is_contributor: false
+        is_banned: false
+    reply: |
+        This sub is private but allows members to self-approve if they agree to the rules beforehand.

+        - Rule 1
+        - Rule 2

+        If you agree to follow these rules, please reply with "!agree"
+    archive: true
+    ---
+    is_reply: true
+    body: "!agree"
+    author:
+        is_participant: true
+        is_contributor: false
+        is_banned: false
+    reply: "Thank you for accepting our rules.
+You will now be made an approved contributor to {{subreddit}}.
+    approve_user: true
+    archive: true
+    ---

 # Limitations